Disclaimer: This post may contain affiliate links. This blog generates income through affiliate links at no extra cost to you.

 This lavender simple syrup will add a calming sweet and floral flavor to your cocktails and hot drinks.
 Use it to make your baked goods extra special, or even as the perfect complement to your cuppa joe.

-I love to keep a bottle of lavender simple syrup in the fridge, so it’s always on hand.
+Lavender is one of my favorite herbs and I love to keep a bottle of lavender simple syrup in the fridge, so it’s always on hand.
 I use lavender syrup all the time, whether I’m adding it to milk for a calming nighttime drink or throwing it into cookie dough for a tasty snack.
 This recipe is even better because it uses dried lavender buds, which means that you’ll benefit from all of the unique healing properties that lavender has to offer.
+Whether a recipe needs sweetening or you simply want to enjoy the world of lavender, I think you'll find a good friend in this simple syrup recipe!

 Why You’ll Love This Recipe

-- Lavender simple syrup is an easy way to make your hot drinks more interesting.
+- Lavender simple syrup is an easy way to make your hot lattes and drinks more interesting.

 - It’s super simple to make.